bayfrontmedia/bones/docs/README.md

 - `/public/storage` - Symlink to `/storage/public`.
 - `/resources` - All of your app's resources reside here.
 These include the `bootstrap.php` file, as well as any resources you wish to add such as views, translations, utilities and [database migrations](services/db.md#migrations).
 - `/storage` - All locally stored files reside here.
-This includes files written by the app, publicly shared files, and any other files you wish to store.
+This includes files written by the app, written by Bones, publicly shared files, and any other files you wish to store.
 - `.env` - All environment variables are saved here.
 **This file should never be made public or committed to your application's source control.**